arithmetric/zcashrpcclient/zcashjson/README.md

 zcashjson
 =========

-zcashrpcclient provides zcashjson, a package that extends the btcsuite/btcd/btcjson package.
+zcashrpcclient provides zcashjson, a package that extends btcsuite/btcd/btcjson to support the Zcash RPC.